How Much Does a Gas Fire Pit Cost?

 You can also consider purchasing an unfinished enclosure kit for your project.
 These ready-to-finish designs are prefabricated and provide the structure for your fire pit, allowing you to finish your installation with custom stone, tile or masonry.
 These kits are a great option if you’re looking for a good balance between customization and ease of installation.

 The best fire pit burner for your project will likely depend on your budget.
 Typically, there are three main options to choose from:

 Stainless steel burners, the most commonly used burner type, provide a durable design at a reasonable price.
-These burners are designed to withstand many years of use and often a tried-and-true option.
+These burners are designed to withstand many years of use and are a tried-and-true option.

-Brass burners are the most durable burner option available on the market.
-Although these burners come with a premium price, they’ll last indefinitely in nearly all conditions.
+Brass burners are the most durable burner option on the market.
+Although these burners come at a premium price, they’ll last indefinitely in nearly all conditions.
 These burners can help you create a truly impressive fire pit.

 Steel burners are less common than stainless steel and brass burners.
 Unless required for a specific reason, we recommend using a stainless steel or brass burner instead due to the superior durability of those burner options.

 In addition to material considerations, keep in mind how big you’d like your fire pit to be.
 With increased size comes increased material costs.